-Custody and settlement services are undertaken by Credit Suisse AG, Dublin Branch in accordance with the master Prime Brokerage Agreement.
+With effect from April 2022, custody and settlement services have been undertaken by BNP Paribas, London.
+Prior to this the services were undertaken by Credit Suisse AG, Dublin Branch.
+Performance of this function has been in accordance with the Prime Brokerage Agreements.
 The Board have delegated the exercise of voting rights attached to the Company's investments to the Investment Adviser.